-We invite journalists of all media to take part in a workshop focusing on journalism about cities and their complexities.
-The workshop will include in-depth discussions in a small-group format of topics such as poverty, housing, transportation and economic mobility.
-Expert presenters will include the Pulitzer-winning author of Evicted, Matthew Desmond, as well as author and NPR / PBS journalist Ray Suarez.
+Journalists of all media to took part in a workshop focusing on journalism about cities and their complexities.
+The workshop included in-depth discussions in a small-group format of topics such as poverty, housing, transportation and economic mobility.
+Expert presenters included the Pulitzer-winning author of Evicted, Matthew Desmond, as well as author and NPR / PBS journalist Ray Suarez.

 WORKSHOP SESSIONS LED BY